Aspie96/blog/content/posts/free-software.md

 Because of legal restrictions, such as copyright, an appropriate *licence* (synonym of "authorization" and of "permission") is necessary for software freedom.

-Free software licences are *public* (granted to anybody who receives a copy of the program) and written as reusable documents.
-In principle, anyone could write one's own, but it's best avoided so as to prevent [proliferation](https://en.wikipedia.org/wiki/License_proliferation).
+Free software licences are *public* (granted to anybody who receives a copy of the program).
+They are typically written as reusable documents, so as to prevent [proliferation](https://en.wikipedia.org/wiki/License_proliferation).

 Most licences come under some *conditions* (only applying as long they are met), some of which are considered compatible with software freedom.